macOS: Getting Rid of the Windows EFI Boot Entry - The Mac Observer

 Being able to install and run Windows on your Mac can be very useful.
 Boot Camp Assistant makes this easy, but sometimes you might forget that the utility can also be used to delete your Windows installation.
-If you’ve manually deleted your Windows partition, you’re probably noticing that something called EFI Boot still shows up in your Mac’s boot manager.
+If you’ve manually deleted your Windows partition within macOS, you’re probably noticing that something called EFI Boot still shows up in your Mac’s boot manager.
 We don’t need that anymore, so let’s get rid of it.
-This procedure should work with all versions of OS X and macOS.
+This procedure should work with all versions of macOS.

 Proceed With Caution – This Procedure Can Render Your Mac Inoperable If You Aren’t Careful